jeremygold/iot-temp-logger/README.md

 ```
 $ cd docker
+$ npm install
 $ node setup-temp-logger.js
 ```

 ## Recompile and deploy the ESP8266 code for your configuration

-* Install the [Atom IDE](https://atom.io/) and the [PlatformIO plugin](http://docs.platformio.org/en/latest/ide/atom.html#installation).
-* Add the iot-temp-logger repo to Atom as a Project Folder
+* Open the iot-temp-logger Folder in VSCode
 * Copy the file auth_template.h to auth.h, and fill out the details for the host machine IP address (in the INFLUXDB_IP definition), and your WiFi login credentials
 * Build and upload the file to your ESP8266
 * Use the serial monitor to validate that you have connected to WiFi successfully, and temperature readings are being transmitted regularly